-In this post I will show how to combine features from natural language processing with traditional features (meta data) in one single model in keras.
-This can be done, by using multiple inputs and is not just usable in this specific context.
+In this post I will show how to combine features from natural language processing with traditional features (meta data) in one single model in keras (end-to-end learning).
+This can be done, by using multiple inputs models.

 The easiest solution would be to add our meta data as additional special embeddings.
 In this case we need to transform our data into categorial features, because our embeddings can exist or not exist.
 This works if we increase our vocabulary size by the number of additional features and treat them as additional words.